SEIR-7-06/building-a-mern-app/README.md

 ```

 Now when you navigate to `localhost:3000/games`, you should see an array of games
-being retrieved from our API and stored in `GameList`'s state.
+being retrieved from our API and stored in `GameListPage`'s state.

 > Note: The default `cors` configuration (above) will allow requests from
 > **any** origin (which may or may not be ideal).
 To more precisely control